 Custom & Personalized Bar Mitzvah Tallit

-A Bar Mitzvah is one of the biggest moments in any Jewish man’s life.
-It’s no regular birthday… It’s the day a Jewish boy finally turns into an adult.
+A boy’s Bar Mitzvah is one of the biggest moments in any Jewish man’s life.
+It marks the transformation from childhood to adulthood.
+From a Jewish boy ⇒ to a Jewish young man.

 Note: That doesn’t mean a Bar Mitzvah will start to pay taxes and get married tomorrow.
 It simply means that in Judaism – a Bar Mitzvah is old enough to take responsibility for his own actions.

-That’s why some people choose to get the boy one of these custom Bar Mitzvah Tallit, as opposed to a Tallit “off the shelf”.
+And of course – why they choose to get him a custom Bar Mitzvah Tallit, as opposed to a Tallit “off the shelf”.

 Now that’s what I call “hitting the Bar Mitzvah stage in style”.